BlackBonjour/stdlib/README.md

 $ composer require blackbonjour/stdlib
 ```

 This will install Stdlib and all required dependencies.
-Stdlib required PHP 7.0 or newer.
+Stdlib requires PHP 7.0 or newer.